 The Routes

 1. Exit the car park and walk back out onto the paved access road you came in on.
 Turn right and follow this towards the house with the iron gates ahead of you.
-The path will turn left here to pass in front of the house with a fence on either side of you.
+Take the gravelled path that turns left to pass in front of the house with a fence on either side.

 2. After you have passed the house, you will come to a T-junction where you should go right and continue along a paved access road.
 It will curve around, passing the entrance to the house and then go slightly up hill.

-3. At the cottages, veer to the left and ignore the path going to your right in front of them.
+3. At the cottages, veer to the left beside a blue tap and ignore the path going to your right in front of them.
 The paved access road eventually levels off and continues past Lumley Seat.
-Just after this house, you will see some cottages as the paved access road ends.
+After the entry to this house, you will see some cottages with green doors.
 Turn right here and walk along the track with open fields to your right.
+This track is rougher for pushchairs than the paved road, but should be manageable.

 4. The track will bring you to a cross road.
-For the pushchair walk, turn right here and it will lead you back to the cottages at the start of section 3.
-For the longer walk, continue straight and go through the gate into woodland.
+For the pushchair walk, turn right here and it will lead you back to the cottages that you saw in section three.
+For the longer walk, continue straight and go through the kissing gate into woodland.

-6. At the end of the field, turn left after the gateway and the very shortly you will come to a crossroads.
+6. As you round the edge of a small copse to your right, veer left with the path and head towards a gateway at the edge of the field, marked by a post with a pink top.
+Head out onto the track and very shortly you will come to a crossroads.
 Take the permissive byway to the right.
-Follow this enclosed path and then turn right at the footpath sign, following the path through fields with fences on either side of you.
+Follow this enclosed path and then turn right at the footpath sign and through the kissing gate, follow the path, with fences on either side of you.

-7. Another gate will take you across the middle of another field.
-Turn right after a gate on the other side of the field to enter a little copse and the path will lead you out into the overflow car park.
+7. Another gate will soon take you diagonally across the middle of another field.
+Go through the kissing gate to exit the field and turn right on the other side to enter a little copse.
+The path will lead you out into the walker’s car park.

 Route map for Stansted by Sally Broom on plotaroute.com